pouretrebelle/chareads.com/content/books/2017/12/09-autumn/index.md

 summary: |
   Daniel is a century old.
 Elisabeth, born in 1984, has her eye on the future.
 The United Kingdom is in pieces, divided by a historic once-in-a-generation summer.
   Love is won, love is lost.
 Hope is hand in hand with hopelessness.
-The seasons roll round, as ever . . .
+The seasons roll round, as ever…

 rating5: 4
 rating7: 4

 readDates: [[2017-12-04, 2017-12-09]]
 dateRated: 2017-12-09

-tags: [genre-contemporary, type-fiction, form-paperback]
+tags: [genre-contemporary, type-fiction, form-paperback, loc-england]
 ---